 How Do You Know If You’re Going to Get a Stimulus Payment?

 You should get in touch with the IRS if you think you are supposed to get a payment but don’t.
 You can always reach out to the IRS if you aren’t sure as well!
 Never hesitate to get the information you need.
+The deadline to file for 2021 taxes is April 15th, 2025.

 Don’t Fall for Fake Stimulus Checks